True-Phi/fawri-plus-website/content/pages/features.md

         tagline: Pricing
         subtitle: Fixed Rates for All Distances
         text: >
-          We offer the most competitive delivery rates in Bahrain.
-No hidden commissions.
-Fixed price for all distances across the country.
+          We offer the most competitive prices in Bahrain, with no hidden commissions.
+Enjoy a fixed price for all deliveries, no matter the distance, and get your delivery within 24 hours.
         actions: []
         colors: bg-light-fg-dark
         styles: